alexravi/Montra/README.md

 # Montra

-Montra is a simple and lightweight web application built with Python and Flask framework.
+Montra is a simple and lightweight note-taking application built with Flutter.
 It allows users to create, read, update, and delete notes.
-This project aims to provide a minimalistic and efficient note-taking solution.
+This project aims to provide a minimalistic and efficient solution for organizing and managing personal notes.

 ## Features

 - User registration and authentication: Users can create an account and securely authenticate themselves.
-- Create and manage notes: Users can create new notes, view existing notes, update notes, and delete notes.
+- Create and manage transictions: Users can create new transictions, view existing transictions and delete transictions.
-- Search functionality: Users can search for specific notes using keywords or tags.
-- Markdown support: Notes can be written using Markdown syntax for rich text formatting.
 - Responsive design: The application is designed to work smoothly across different devices and screen sizes.

+## Getting Started

+These instructions will help you set up and run Montra on your local machine for development and testing purposes.

+### Prerequisites

+- Flutter SDK: Follow the official Flutter installation guide to install Flutter on your system: [Flutter Installation Guide](https://flutter.dev/docs/get-started/install)
+- Dart SDK: Make sure you have the Dart SDK installed along with Flutter.

-## Installation
+### Installation

 1. Clone the repository: